 Images– a subconscious “picture in the mind.”
 The subconscious will attempt to fulfill this image, and will direct (or misdirect) behavior to make sure this image “comes true.”
 These often interfere with goals and relationships, depending on what the image is of.

 Inflammation Energy– an energy that is trapped in the body tissues where there has been an injury, infection or other cause of inflammation.
 It can cause the tissues to remain inflamed longer than they should.

 Intolerance– an energy that causes the body to have a negative reaction to a food or other element.
 Most often refers to food intolerances, which cause digestive problems and energy loss when that food is eaten.

 Kinesiology– testing various muscles as a connection to the subconscious mind.
 Can be done directly or by proxy.

 Magnetic Field Distortion– an imbalance in the body’s magnetic field.
 The Japanese term it as Magnetic Field Deficiency Syndrome (MFDS).
 Caused by a lack of connection with the Earth’s magnetic field which TE’s, etc. often cause or contribute to.

-Memory Field Imbalance – The energy of memories stored in the energy field, “in front” of a person, keeping these memories in the present instead of the past.
+Memory Field Imbalance – The energy of memories stored in a “cloud” or “bubble” in the energy field, “in front” of a person, keeping these memories in the present instead of the past.
 This can occur when memories are traumatic or often recalled (ruminated upon).
 It makes it difficult to move ahead in life until moved “behind” the person, or released.